yugabyte/yugabyte-db/docs/content/latest/develop/learn/ttl-data-expiry.md

 ## Table level TTL

-**Table Level TTL**: YCQL allows the TTL property to be specified at the table level.
+YCQL allows the TTL property to be specified at the table level.
 In this case, we do not store the TTL on a per KV basis in DocDB; but the TTL is implicitly enforced on reads as well as during compactions (to reclaim space).
 Table level TTL can be defined with `default_time_to_live` [property](../../../api/ycql/ddl_create_table#table-properties-1).